yongjhih/smartling_intl_utils/README.md

 ```

-Once initialized the specific locale by the following code in somewhere:
+Once initialized with the specific locale by the following code in somewhere:

 ```dart
 await S.load(Locale("en"))
 ```

-We can just use the translation:
+We can now use the translations:

 ```dart
 Text(S.current.app_name)